Roman litigation: Full trial

 Once the judge had been appointed, the full trial could begin.
 This was fairly informal compared to the preliminary hearing, and was supposed under the Twelve Tables to take place in public (the Forum Romanum was frequently used).
 While the witnesses could not be subpoenaed, the dishonorable status of intestabilis would be conferred on a witness who refused to appear.
 There were few rules of evidence (and both oral and written evidence were permitted, although the former was preferred) aside from the plaintiff having the burden of proof.
 The trial consisted of alternating speeches by the two advocates, after which the judge gave his decision.

 Execution

 Unlike in the modern legal systems, victorious parties had to enforce the verdict of the court themselves.
 However, they were entitled to seize the debtor and imprison him until he repaid the debt.
-After sixty days of imprisonment, the creditor was entitled to dismember the debtor or sell him into slavery, although after the Lex Poetelia of 326 BC, the creditor could take no action other than continued imprisonment of the debtor.
+After sixty days of imprisonment, the creditor was entitled to dismember the debtor or sell him into slavery, although after the Lex Poetelia Papiria of 326 BC, the creditor could take no action other than continued imprisonment of the debtor.

 Formulary system

 Due to the faults of the legis actiones system, namely its excessive formality, archaic nature, and limited effectiveness, a new system was introduced.
 This was known as the formulary system.
-The formula was a written document by which in a civil trial authorization was given to a judge to condemn the defendant if certain factual or legal circumstances appeared proved, or to absolve him if this was not the case.
+The formula was a written document by which a civil trial authorization was given to a judge to either condemn the defendant if certain factual or legal circumstances appeared to be proved, or to absolve him if this was not the case.